lys-devel/lys/docs_src/tutorials/newLoader.rst

 Although *lys* enables you to easily analyze and visualize multi-dimensional data, usually you should load your experimental/calculated data from file.

 Here I show how your data should be imported into *lys* although it is strongly dependent on your file type.
+Several examples of loading file is found in :doc:`load_examples`

 Loading csv file
 ---------------------------